-The three Swarm satellites will be launched together on a Rockot launcher from Plesetsk, Russia.
+The three Swarm satellites were launched together on a Rockot launcher from Plesetsk, Russia.

-Once in orbit, all operations will be controlled from ESOC, while data processing and archiving will be handled from ESA/ESRIN.
-The 15m Estrack station at Kiruna is the mission's dedicated ground tracking station, with other stations providing support as needed.
+In orbit, all operations are controlled from ESOC, while data processing and archiving is handled from ESA/ESRIN.
+The 15m Estrack station at Kiruna is the mission's dedicated ground tracking station, while other stations provide support as needed.

-All Swarm satellites are being placed into orbit by a single launch vehicle.
-After separation from the launcher, the satellites' subsystems will be activated to allow contact between the satellites and ground stations.
+All Swarm satellites were placed into orbit by a single launch vehicle.
+After separation from the launcher, the satellites' subsystems were activated to allow contact between the satellites and ground stations.

-In the critical Launch and Early Orbit Phase (LEOP), four ground stations will be used to provide additional data and telemetry contact.
+In the critical Launch and Early Orbit Phase (LEOP), four ground stations were used to provide additional data and telemetry contact.

-LEOP is expected to last three days for full activation of the satellites, followed by a commissioning phase of around three months.
+LEOP lasted approximately three days for the full activation of the satellites, followed by a commissioning phase of around three months.

-The commissioning phase will be used to check out all satellite subsystems and the payloads.
-In parallel with the commissioning, and starting around seven weeks after launch, the orbit acquisition phase – comprising a series of hundreds of small thrust manoeuvres – will begin, with the aim of bringing the satellites into the initial orbit of the routine phase.
+The commissioning phase was used to check out all satellite subsystems and the payloads.
+The orbit acquisition phase - which occurred in parallel with the commissioning phase - started around seven weeks after launch and comprised of a series of hundreds of small thrust manoeuvres with the aim of bringing the satellites into the initial orbit of the routine phase.

-After commissioning, the nominal four-year mission phase starts.
-In routine operations, the Flight Control Team will manage:
+After commissioning, the nominal four-year mission phase began.
+In routine operations, the Flight Control Team manage:

 - Overall satellite operations planning